ripple/dactyl/examples/content/gfm-compat.md

 ## Header IDs ##

 You can link to headers within a markdown document because each header has a unique ID based on its text.

 Beware of slight differences across markdown parsers.
+In most cases, Dactyl's header formula matches GitHub's.

 **Caution:** Header IDs are case-sensitive and always lower case, for both GitHub-Flavored and Dactyl markdown.

-### period. in headers ###
-TODO: maybe make this part of `standardize_header_ids` or a new filter

-### Emoji in Headers 😀 :smile_cat: ###
-GFM converts [emoji codes](http://emoji.codes/) to emoji, then strips them from header IDs.
-Dactyl doesn't convert, so it only strips "native" emoji from the headers.

-**Suggestion:** Avoid emoji.

-### underscore_headers ###
-Both preserve headers as normal.

-A tool used by Ripple before Dactyl converted underscores to dashes in header IDs, so much of the existing documentation links to things based on dashes.

-**Suggestion:** Use underscores as normal.
-For legacy docs, use the standardize_header_ids filter to convert underscores to dashes.

-### Asian Characters 漢字など ###

-Dactyl strips most such characters from the IDs.
-GitHub preserves them.

-**Suggestion:** Avoid non-ASCII characters in headers.
+For a detailed comparison of many edge cases, see [Header Stress Test (Dactyl)](header_stress_test.html) vs. [Header Stress Test (GitHub Gist)](https://gist.github.com/mDuo13/44b624bf82b5a2230153559c2344b4cb).

 ## Code Blocks ##